liferay/liferay-docs/develop/tutorials/articles/themes/understanding-your-themes-javascript-callbacks.markdown

-# Understanding Your Theme's JavaScript Callbacks in *main.js* [](id=understanding-your-themes-javascript-callbacks-in-main-js)
+# Understanding Your Theme's JavaScript Callbacks in main.js [](id=understanding-your-themes-javascript-callbacks-in-main-js)

-Liferay has its own JavaScript library called AlloyUI, an extension to Yahoo's YUI3 framework.
+Liferay has its own JavaScript library called [AlloyUI](http://alloyui.com/), an extension to Yahoo's YUI3 framework.
 You can take advantage of AlloyUI or YUI3 in your themes.
-Inside your theme's `main.js` file, you'll find definitions for three JavaScript
+Inside your theme's `main.js` file, you'll find definitions for three JavaScript callbacks:
-callbacks:

-- **AUI().ready(fn):** Executed after the HTML in the page has finished loading (minus any portlets loaded via AJAX).
+- **AUI().ready(fn)** is executed after the HTML in the page finishes loading (minus loading any portlets via AJAX).
-- **Liferay.Portlet.ready(fn):** Executed after each portlet on the page has loaded.
+- **Liferay.Portlet.ready(fn)** is executed for each of a page's portlets, after each portlet loads.
 The callback receives two parameters: `portletId` and `node`.
-  `portletId` is the ID of the portlet that was just loaded. `node` is the Alloy Node object of the same portlet.
+The `portletId` parameter is the ID of the portlet that was just loaded.
+The `node` parameter is the AlloyUI `Node` object of the same portlet.
-- **Liferay.on('allPortletsReady', fn):** Executed after everything else (including AJAX portlets) has finished loading.
+- **Liferay.on('allPortletsReady', fn)** is executed after everything else (including AJAX portlets) finishes loading.

 The contents of the `main.js` file are listed below: